The right combination of skills could be the key to landing your next job.

 Some free online text analyzers include Lexicool and Online Utility.

+Figuring out the right skills for jobs can help you prepare for career planning and market yourself more effectively to potential clients.
 Develop or strengthen your skills by earning a Professional Certificate from industry leaders such as Google, Meta, IBM, Salesforce, and more on Coursera.
 Programs take between four and seven months to complete, depending on the time you're able to dedicate, and are designed to teach you career-ready skills.
-You can learn more about social media marketing, project management, and data analytics, among other topics.
+You can learn more about project management, software development, and data analytics, among other topics.

 Give your team access to a catalog of 8,000+ engaging courses and hands-on Guided Projects to help them develop impactful skills.
 Learn more about Coursera for Business.